Automatic Router Scripting Engine

 As well as its simple graphic interface, A.R.S.E. can operate command-line mode, so you can click a script anywhere and have it sent directly to the router.
 You can also drag-and-drop scripts directly onto A.R.S.E. - or a shortcut to it - and they will be sent immediately to the router via background telnet.

-If you opt to have Start Menu shortcuts installed, there will be a shortcut to your scripts folder in your Start Menu, along with the usual application shortcut, uninstall, etc. You can also open your scripts folder from the A.R.S.E. scripts concept menu (context, right-click, whatever you call it), though as you can add and delete scripts from right from within A.R.S.E., there shouldn't be much need to interact with the folder manually.
+You can open your scripts folder from the A.R.S.E. scripts context menu (right-click any script in the list), though as you can add and delete scripts from right from within A.R.S.E., there shouldn't be much need to interact with the folder manually.

 it will present you with its simple graphic user interface and your current script collection.
 I put more controls into this as I go along, so check back often for the latest version.